laurenra/song-lyrics-js-ts/README.md

 If you make changes to the **song-lyrics-js-ts.ts** TypeScript file, they need to be compiled into the **song-lyrics-js-ts.js** JavaScript file.
-To be able to compile, install the dependencies.
+To be able to compile, you'll need [Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed first to be able to run the following in the project root directory to install the dependencies.

 ```sh
 npm install